 The Family Court of Australia is a specialist federal court.
 Its web site provides extensive information including court lists, recent judgments and practice directions.
 Links are provided to AustLII’s Family Court of Australia cases database, and (also on AustLII) to the legislation under which the court operates.
 Publications reproduced in full text include the Family Court Bulletin, papers and reports on many aspects of family law, and annual reports 1997/98 onwards.

 The Federal Court is a superior court of record exercising a broad jurisdiction, both original and appellate, in Australian federal law matters.
 The resources available for practitioners on its web site include practice notes, administrative notices, forms, hearings lists, legislation and detailed information about the Court’s registries in each Australian state.
 Judgments, February 1977 onwards, are provided via links to the AustLII web site.
 Recent judgments are accessible via the court’s own web site.

 Federal Law Review is a journal covering constitutional and administrative law, published by the Faculty of Law, Australian National University, since 1964.
 There are three issues a year.
 This archive covers 1995 to 2011.
 The more recent issues of the journal are on a separate site, and a subscription is required.
 Click on “Publisher’s site” for details.

 The Federal Register of Legislation is the authorised web site for full text Commonwealth legislation and related documents.
 It replaced the earlier ComLaw site and is managed by the Office of Parliamentary Counsel.
-It provides access to Commonwealth of Australia Acts in force, Legislative Instruments in force, Notifiable Instruments in force, Bills as introduced, and Gazettes 1901 onwards – including pdf copies of the Commonwealth Government Gazette, 1901-2012, under “Historical”.
+It provides access to Commonwealth of Australia Acts in force, Legislative Instruments in force, Notifiable Instruments in force, Bills as introduced, and Gazettes 1901 onwards – including PDF copies of the Commonwealth Government Gazette, 1901-2012, under “Historical”.